Need help with your booking call 01858 451 351

 Discover the breathtaking Shetland Islands, whose past is interwoven with a rich history of wool, textiles and inimitable Fair Isle technique.
 On this 6-day holiday draw knitting inspiration from the coastlines and powerful landscapes, whose diverse colour pallet provides the perfect backdrop to your creative pastime.
 Learn how the world-famous Shetland wool is farmed, woven into yarn and then transformed by the locals into beautiful hand-crafted items.
 In the company of like-minded knitters, who share your passion for knitting, enjoy four half-day workshops.
 Under the professional guidance of the 'World's Fastest Knitter' Hazel Tindall, and the ever-talented Kathleen Anderson, you'll learn traditional Shetland Fair Isle and lace knitting techniques.

-Meet your Arena Travel Tour Manager at Edinburgh Airport for the flight to Sumburgh.
-We will be met by our coach and driver and transfer to The Lerwick Hotel for a 5-night stay.
+Meet your tour manager at Edinburgh Airport for the flight to Sumburgh.
+We will be met by our coach and driver and transfer to the Lerwick Hotel for a 5-night stay.

 Shetland Textile Museum is a community museum dedicated to the island’s textile heritage, particularly knitting.
 The collection comprises over 700 items including Fair Isle and lace knitting, knitwear, Taatit rugs, tools, tweed, and items by contemporary Shetland makers.

-This afternoon we will return to our hotel for the first of our Fair Isle workshops with local expert Hazel Tindall.
+This afternoon, we will return to our hotel for the first of our Fair Isle workshops with local expert Hazel Tindall.
 Hazel has been knitting for over 50 years and is passionate about continuing the long tradition of knitting on the Shetland Islands.
-After this evening’s dinner Hazel will share her insights on ‘Knitting in Shetland in the 1960’s’, which is based on her mother’s diary entries.
+After dinner, Hazel will share her insights on ‘Knitting in Shetland in the 1960’s’, which is based on her mother’s diary entries.

 This morning we continue our specially designed project under the guidance of Hazel in the second of her Fair Isle workshops.